JeffieJansson/recipe-library/README.md

 - Your code should be split up into different functions that are named after what they do
 - The user should be able to click a button that selects a random recipe, and your page should display the selected item
 - Your page should have an empty state, e.g. if there are no recipes matching the filter - show a meaningful message to the user
-- Your page should show a useful message to the user in case the daily API quota has been reached
+- Your page should show a useful message to the user in case the daily API quota has been reached(only 150 requests per day)
 - Your page should be responsive and look good on devices from 320px width up to at least 1600px
+- Deal with missing or inconsistent data (e.g., how dietary properties are structured).

 **Course Participation Requirements**
 - Active participation in mob/pair programming workshops